Cornwall Carers Service

 How much Carer’s Allowance could I get?

-• If your State Pension is below £83.30 weekly, you can claim Carer’s Allowance to bring it up to this amount.
+• If your State Pension is less than £83.30 per week, Carer’s Allowance can top it up to that amount.

-• If your State Pension is above £83.30, you cannot receive Carer’s Allowance (as these are overlapping benefits).
+• If your State Pension is more than £83.30 per week, you cannot be paid Carer’s Allowance (due to overlapping benefit rules).

-• Extra support through means-tested benefits (e.g., Pension Credit, Housing Benefit).
+• Extra support through means-tested benefits (such as Pension Credit or Housing Benefit).

-• National Insurance credits (if under State Pension age) to protect your future pension.
+• National Insurance credits (if you’re under State Pension age), which help protect your future pension entitlement.

 If you claim Universal Credit:

-• You may qualify for a carer element (additional payment) alongside your Universal Credit.
+• You may qualify for a Carer Element — an extra payment included within your Universal Credit.

 How to claim Carer’s Allowance